tjosephcarroll/se-lab18/icm/lab4/README.md

 	1. Remove the old cluster
 		* ```# icm unprovision -stateDir ./ICM-0987654321 -cleanUp -force```
 	2. Edit the *definitions.json* and let's add
-		* Memory conifugation and
+		* Memory config and
-		* Storage config as in the following definitions.json
+		* Storage config as in the following *definitions.json* that you can also find as file in this Github directory:
 			- ```
 				[
     				{